Comfort essentials for the RV life: My top gear picks

 A fellow RVer told me that she was told that she wouldn’t want the heavy-duty camp chairs that she chose because she’d get tired of lugging them around.
 Well, you simply just put them in a compartment, but more so, I’d rather be comfortable and have a chair that will last years over a season or less.

-Wheel chocks and leveling blocks
+Heavy-duty wheel chocks and leveling blocks for a stable rig

 Do these make you physically more comfortable?
 Possibly.
-If your RV rolls away and crashes, then you might get hurt or for the very least, have your feeling hurt.
+If your RV rolls away and crashes, then you might get hurt or for the very least, have your feelings hurt.
 But seriously, for that peace of mind and safety of others and their property, get some proper wheel chocks.
 And don’t get just one.
 For safety’s sake you should have two to prevent forward or backward movement.
 And, if you’re changing a tire, I’d chock every tire except the one you’re removing.

 While you’re at it, you might want to get some leveling blocks.
 Even at paid campgrounds, your site can be very unlevel.